vopani/sudokuib/.github/ISSUE_TEMPLATE/new-variation-request.md

 ## Sudoku Rules (Optional but helpful if provided with text or a link)

+## Sudoku Inventor (Optional but helpful if provided with name, year and country of inventor if known)

 ## Sudoku Tags (Optional but helpful if provided with relevant tags)